The German Bundesliga has started back with a big boom in profits for those of us matched betting on ‘2up’, or early payout, offers.

 How would this work exactly?
 Well, let’s pretend Werder Bremen went 2 goals ahead just 25 minutes into the game and we want to cash-out just 25% of our lay bet to cover our original qualifying loss, and leave the remaining 75% to see if Schalke can come back.

-Following the results of the calculator we then do a back bet of £11.66 on Werder Bremen to win at the exchange, which will cash out 25% of our lay bet and give us a definite £2.13 in profit no matter what happens in the game from this point on.
+Following the results of the calculator we then do a back bet of £11.66 on Werder Bremen to win at the exchange, which will cash out 25% of our lay bet and give us a definite profit of £1.50 if Werder Bremen go on to win the game.
+If Werder Bremem go on to lose the game we will be up £43.51.

-By doing this we’ve covered our 83p qualifying loss already and put ourselves in profit by £1.30.
+By doing this 25% cash-out we’ve covered our 83p qualifying loss already and put ourselves in profit by a minimum of £1.50.

-Alternatively if Schalke get 1 more goal back just before half-time, we could cash-out more of our lay bet and lock-in more guaranteed profit.
-Let’s cash out another 50% (which would be £10 of our original £20 stake).
+Alternatively if Schalke get 1 more goal back just before half-time, we could then cash-out more of our lay bet and lock-in more guaranteed profit.
+Let’s cash out another 50% using the Advanced Calculator mode (which would be £10 of our original £20 stake in the standard calculator).
 Note the Werder Bremen’s back odds at the exchange would have now risen to 1.40 or thereabouts due to Schalke getting one goal back on them.

-Following the results of the calculator we now do another back bet of £20.00 on Werder Bremen to win at the exchange, which will cash out another 50% of our lay bet and give us another £7.59 in profit no matter what happens in the game from this point on.
+Following the results of the calculator we now do another back bet of £20.00 on Werder Bremen to win at the exchange, which will cash out another 50% of our lay bet and give us another £7.17 in profit.

 If Schalke get a 2nd goal during the second-half, we have a decision to make – do we cash-out the rest of our lay bet or leave it and hope the game will end 2-2 rather than 3-2 or similar to Werder Bremen.
 The choice of what to do is yours!
 From a matched betting stand-point though we’d recommend to cash-out the remainder of your lay bet as we always prefer guaranteed profit over potential profit when we can have it.

 So let’s do this now.
 The game is 2-2 at 64 minutes and Werder Bremen’s back odds at the exchange have risen to 2.10 now.
-We use the remaining 25% we have left which is £5 of our original £20 back stake.
+We use the remaining 25% cash-out we have left...

 With this partial cash-out strategy to lock-in profit there are no hard and fast rules that we can tell you to follow.
 For example, you might adjust your strategy depending on what’s happening in the game, what the original odds of the team were that you backed, and on how much time you have to follow the game and to keep cashing-out.
 You will develop your own approaches the more experience you get doing 2up offers.